August 25 , 26 September 1, 2, 3, 8, 9, 15, 16, 22, 23, 29, 30

 “Absolute genius parodies of the Bard’s work” - City Paper.

 Taking the text from the Bard's greatest plays and adding their own special brand of humor, these thirty minutes adaptations are funny to those unfamiliar with Shakespeare and even funnier to those who know the plays.
-This season the Skummers will perform their classic Macbeth In 20 Minutes or Less, the oft requested Tag-Tam Romeo & Juliet (AARP version), and the ever popular and simply ridiculous Shakespeare in Jeopardy!
+This season the Skummers will perform the oft requested Tag-Tam Romeo & Juliet (AARP version), the Skummy classic Macbeth In 20 Minutes or Less, and the tragically ridiculous Othello: Just Having A Bad Day.
 At the Globe.
 Don't say you weren't warned.